leon-a-smook/picbad/README.md

-# Particle Insertion into and Compression of Polyelectrolyte Brushes
+# Particle Insertion into and Compression of Polymer Brushes

 ### How to use
 1. Clone the repository